-- 4. Health care services: Public primary and specialist health care service providers, dental services and private health care service providers. - 5.
-Health care professionals: Professions listed in The Patients' Rights Act. - 6.
-User/client: A person requesting or receiving services included in The Health and Care Services Act, that is not health care according to point 3.
+6. User/client: A person requesting or receiving services included in The Health and Care Services Act, that is not health care according to point 3.

-3.2 Key issues from legislations relevant to the PersonAAL-project
+3.2 Key issues from legislations relevant to the PersonAAL project

-- 1. Informal caregivers are in the PersonAAL-project defined as family members, friends, neighbours and other close to the elderly who are not formal caregivers, like health care professionals.
-In Norwegian legislations the focus is not in particular on the caregiving role, rather on next of kin with emotional ties to the patient.
+- 1. Informal caregivers are in the PersonAAL project defined as family members, friends, neighbours and other close to the elderly who are not formal caregivers, like health care professionals.
+In Norwegian legislation the focus is not in particular on the caregiving role, rather on next of kin with emotional ties to the patient.
 Next of kin can be others than family members and relatives, given that the elderly has appointed them by name, to the service provider. - 2.
-The solutions and services developed by the PersonAAL project, is likely to fall into the definition of health care services.
-Thus, sharing of information collected by the PersonAAL-system must comply with the patient confidentiality regulations, meaning that a documented consent with the names of the elderlies' preferred informal caregivers, will be needed.
+The solutions and services developed by the PersonAAL project are likely to fall into the definition of health care services.
+Thus, sharing of information collected by the PersonAAL system must comply with the patient confidentiality regulations, meaning that a documented consent with the names of the elderlies' preferred informal caregivers will be needed.